oslabs-beta/GatsbyHub/README.md

 GatsbyHub is available to install in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/gatsbyhub).

+# Features

-# Gatsby CLI GUI
+## Gatsby CLI GUI

-Interact with Gatsby without ever having to use the command line interface.
+Interact with [Gatsby](https://www.gatsbyjs.com/) without ever having to use the [command line interface](https://www.gatsbyjs.com/docs/gatsby-cli/).
 GatsbyHub provides buttons and options for all the most commonly used commands.

-- Install Gatsby - Install the gatsby-cli npm package
+- Install Gatsby - Installs the gatsby-cli npm package
-- Create New Site - Create a new Gatsby site with the click of a button
+- Create New Site - Creates a new Gatsby site with the click of a button
-- Develop Server - Start and stop a development server by either clicking the button or clicking the status bar item
+- Develop Server - Starts and stops a hot-reloading development environment by either clicking the button or clicking the status bar item
 - Build Site - Build and package your site so it's ready to deploy on Gatsby's cloud

+Advanced [Develop](https://www.gatsbyjs.com/docs/gatsby-cli/#develop) and [Build](https://www.gatsbyjs.com/docs/gatsby-cli/#build) options are available in the [extension settings](https://code.visualstudio.com/docs/getstarted/settings) for things like setting up the host, port, toggling no-uglify, etc.

-# Gatsby Plugins
+## Gatsby Plugins and Themes

-Find and download Gatsby plugins without ever leaving VSCode.
+Find and download [Gatsby plugins and themes](https://www.gatsbyjs.com/plugins/) without ever leaving VS Code.
 Gatsby is known for it's active community and many plugins.
 You can find Gatsby's official plugins and all the documentation needed to implement them into your project.
+Selecting a plugin opens a webview within VS Code where you can read up on the plugin's README.
+Installing the plugin is as easy as clicking the download button in the sidebar.

-# Gatsby Starters
+## Gatsby Starters

-Use one of Gatsby's many Starter sites as a template for your site.
-Browse the starters and create a new Gatsby site with a single click.
+Use one of Gatsby's many [Starter sites](https://www.gatsbyjs.com/starters/?) as a template for your site.
+Browse the starters and check out their READMEs.
+Creating a new Gatsby site is as easy as clicking a button in the sidebar and typing in a name for your site.

-# Extension Settings
+## Extension Settings

+[Gatsby-Cli](https://www.gatsbyjs.com/docs/gatsby-cli/) has a lot of advanced options for generating a development server and packaging your project.
+GatsbyHub provides a way to toggle these options within the VS Code extension settings.
+That way the settings persist every time you want to develop a server or package your project.
+No more typing out the same commands or configuring a script for every new project.

+# Release Notes

+### 1.0.0

+Initial release of GatsbyHub